-- If you are expected to be released quickly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you you will be given a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you will be given a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help other people make it through the procedure?

 Click here to post a comment

 When you post bail, you will be allowed to leave jail.
 Getting discharged can take from 15 minutes to all day long.
 Or, simply, the faster you can post bail, the faster you will get released.
 It also might depend on if you’ve got a cash bond or if the magistrate still needs to decide on how much to set your bail at.
 For a minor charge, you will get booked and released on your own recognizance.
 When you have completed your jail sentence and know the release date, expect to get discharged between 9am and noon.

 If you have a, or if you must start your sentence, it is highly recommended that you follow the law and go down to the jail and turn yourself in.
 If you have a warrant, go to the jail reception area, and tell them that think that there is a warrant out for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if so, they will take you into custody.
 If it is for a jail sentence, go down to the jail at the time and date that the sentence order states.
 Be very careful that you get don’t get there late, or they may decide to arrest you.
 Only bring approved items when you go to jail, such as your driver’s license or even your ID, any prescription medication you might take, as well as a sentencing order.